contentful/contentful-migration/README.md

 **`widgetId : string`** – The new widget ID for the field.
 See the [editor interface documentation](https://www.contentful.com/developers/docs/concepts/editor-interfaces/) for a list of available widgets.

 **`settings : Object`** – Widget settings and extension instance parameters.
+Key-value pairs of type (string, number | boolean | string).
 For builtin widgets, the the following options are available:

 - **`helpText : string`** – This help text will show up below the field.
 - **`trueLabel : string`** _(only for fields of type boolean)_ – Shows this text next to the radio button that sets this value to `true`.
 Defaults to “Yes”.